Fractured Magic: Egil Interlude V

 “Not this,” Leandros agreed.
 “This is beautiful.”

-“You’d be surprised how many stories your people tell about Home are untrue,” Roman said, watching Leandros out of the corner of his eye.
+“You’d be surprised how many of the stories your people tell about Home are untrue,” Roman said, watching Leandros out of the corner of his eye.

 Leandros snorted.
 “I don’t think I would.”